dafreels/metalus-api/docs/step-parameters.md

 There is also a special type named _Pipeline_ which will be available when the selected step is a step-group, and the parameter name is _pipeline_.
 The value will be a drop down listing all _step-group_ pipelines that are available.

+The List, Object, Script and Scalascript types enable the edit button which will open the specific editor.
+The list and object types will open the [object editor modal](object-editor.md), while the script type will open the [code editor](code-editor.md) with the syntax preselected based on the _language_ attribute of the step metadata.
+The scalascript type will open the [scalascript editor modal](scala-script-editor.md).